omkarshelar/file-hosting-frontend/README.md

 Code for the frontend of file hosting application.
 The application is written in [Typescript](https://www.typescriptlang.org/) and [parcel](https://parceljs.org/) bundler.

+Ephermal hosting for files.
+Upload files, get URL of the uploaded file.
+Share the URL with others!

 The files uploaded through this application are deleted within the user specified time.

 You can also use the companion [CLI application](https://github.com/omkarshelar/file-hosting-cli) if you wish to automate uploads using bash.